larsmm/fusion-egg/README.md

 - Two colors of PLA (light and dark color)
 - Cable-ties

+### Optional: LEDs for Indirect Illumination Inside the Egg
+For an eye-catching glow effect, you can add high-power (5–10W) LEDs inside the egg.
+This works best if you do not use the internal skeleton and instead print the vase with thicker walls for added strength.
+The entire egg will softly illuminate, creating a beautiful visual effect.
+I used two LEDs with special red and blue wavelengths.
+However, you can expand this setup to use RGB or RGBW LEDs if you prefer full-color lighting.
+To power the LEDs, I used a step-up converter to generate ~20V for a series of six LEDs.
+The 20V are PWM-controlled using an N-channel MOSFET.

 ### 3D Printing
 For the three stripe version you have to print the following files:
 - cad_3stripes/vase.stl (Vase-Mode)